-How have rising costs affected you?
-Are you one of the millions of Americans affected by student debt?
+Are you one of the 40 million Americans affected by student debt?
 Whether you’re a student, a parent or an educator, please share your story.
-Make sure Congress and voters know how paying too much for school hurts all of us.
+Make sure Congress and voters know what debt really looks like.

 At a time when post-secondary education has become even more important, students and their families are scrambling to pay for that education.
 We jeopardize our future, as a nation and as a global competitor; if we do not help our future leaders realize their potential.
 We must ensure a college and post-secondary education is affordable and attainable.